jindal013/jaxformer-website-v2/_pages/sharded.md

 \frac{(n-1+1)(n-1)}{2} = \frac{n^2 - n}{2} = \frac{n(n-1)}{2}
 $$

-The top right bubble is calculated as twice the top left bubble as the magnitude of time the backwards pass takes is twice that of the forwards pass.
+The top right bubble is calculated as twice the top left bubble, as the magnitude of time the backwards pass takes is twice that of the forwards pass.
 Hence, the top left bubble is $n(n-1)$.
 It is trivial to prove that the center bubbles are equal to the sum of the top left and top right bubbles, hence the final bubbles sum can be computed as:

 $$
 2\frac{n(n-1)}{2} + 2n(n-1) = n(n-1) + 2n(n-1) = 3n(n-1)